Karatsiuba/Lego-sets/README.md

 ![dash1](https://github.com/user-attachments/assets/6e950e6d-0b71-46d8-bb3a-1645b6f1f907)

-Parameter Controls
-<details> <summary>Max Price Parameter</summary>
-To enhance the flexibility of my analysis, I created a Max Price parameter in Power BI.
-This allows users to dynamically filter LEGO sets by maximum price, making it easier to explore products within a specific budget.

 ## Parameter Controls

 To enhance the flexibility of my analysis, I created a Max Price parameter in Power BI.